 ‘Let me see the child and die’, she said.

-Answer: The workhouse was a place for poor people who had no money or home to live in.
-Destitute people who had nowhere else to go lived in the workhouse.
+Answer: The workhouse was a house for poor people who had no money and nowhere to live.

-(v) How did the doctor react to one of the wishes?
+(v) How did the doctor react to one of the wishes later in the story?
+(Understanding)

 The doctor put the child in her arms.
 She pressed her cold white lips to its face, and then fell back.